History of High Speed 2

-Work on Phase 1 began in 2019, with passenger services planned to commence in 2026.

-The route to Leeds was cancelled in November 2021, with the eastern branch cut back to end at East Midlands Parkway railway station, south of Nottingham.
+The route to Leeds was cancelled in November 2021, with the eastern branch cut back to end at East Midlands Parkway station, south of Nottingham.
 In June 2022 the link to the West Coast Main Line at Golborne south of Wigan was cancelled.
 In October 2023, the route to Manchester was cancelled, leaving only phase 1, the route from London to Handsacre running onto the WCML with a branch to Birmingham.

 Background

-Rail passengers in Great Britain from 1829 to 2023, showing the rise in passenger numbers since 1995.
+Rail passengers in Great Britain from 1829 to 2025, showing the rise in passenger numbers since 1995.
 The DfT argued that HS2 would help to provide capacity for the increase in passenger numbers.